AmirNabiyev30/MatrixReduction/README.md

 The functions consist of matrice row operations and the recursive algorithm I'm using to reduce into RREF.

-This was a fun little thing project I've been working on during the weekends and I'm not fully finished perfecting it but it can handle most test cases.
+This was a fun little thing project I've been working on during the weekends and I finished the program as it can handle every test case now.